 Carr was followed by the writer and historian Isaac Deutscher who had close links with Trotsky’s Fourth International.
 He published three biographical trilogies: The Prophet Armed, The Prophet Unarmed, and The Prophet Outcast.
 Unlike Carr Deutscher was sympathetic to Trotsky and his ideas.
 Deutscher was expelled from the Polish Communist Party for Trotskyism in the 1930s.
 He was a delegate to the first conference of the Fourth International.
 However, he disagreed with Trotsky over the founding of the Fourth International in a period of defeats and believed that the new group was too weak.
 His books are still standard reading for anyone interested in the topic.

+This cannot be said of the current spate of biographies?
+These books are in many ways a useful barometer to the growing shift to the right in academia.
+After all, academics do not live not in a vacuum and are subject to the many ideological pressures that rage throughout society.
 It is churlish to say that every writer who produces a work on the figures of the Russian Revolution should adhere to Marxism but is it too much to ask for some objectivity or even good serious history.
 It is hard not to notice that most history departments have become little more than production lines for anti-Marxist books.

-In the preface of his book Service makes the boast that his is "the first full-length biography of Trotsky written by someone outside of Russia who is not a Trotskyist."
+Many of these books are as Oscar Wilde said “hitting below the intellect”.
+By far the worst of these books is Robert Service’s biography of Trotsky In the preface of his book Service makes the boast that his is "the first full-length biography of Trotsky written by someone outside of Russia who is not a Trotskyist."
 This is simply not true.
 It is hard to believe that the editor of this book would have let this comment pass without checking it.